Schedule your free initial virtual or telephonic consultation now! In-person consultations are available by appointment only.

 Temporary Protected Status (TPS)

-If an individual demonstrates eligibility for TPS which ultimately is granted, that individual receives a temporary stay and temporary authorization to work in the United States.
-TPS does not lead to lawful permanent resident status or give any other immigration status.
+If an individual demonstrates eligibility for Temporary Protected Status (TPS) and is granted TPS, that individual receives a temporary stay and temporary authorization to work in the United States.
+TPS does not lead to lawful permanent resident status or grant any other immigration status.
 However, registration for TPS does not prevent you from applying for any other immigration benefit for which you may be eligible.

 Marriage Based

 If you are married to a U.S. citizen, you may qualify for a marriage-based green card.
-This depends on whether the marriage was to a citizen or legal permanent resident and if the beneficiary entered the country legally and whether they are adjustable with the visa they received.
-If you are married to a green card holder, the rules may be different if you have accrued unlawful presence or you have overstayed a visa compared to marriage with a U.S. citizen.
+Eligibility depends on whether the marriage was to a U.S. citizen or legal permanent resident, if the beneficiary entered the country legally, and whether they are adjustable with the visa they received.
+If you are married to a green card holder, the rules may differ if you have accrued unlawful presence or overstayed a visa compared to marriage with a U.S. citizen.

 Citizenship